Where U.S. troops and military assets are deployed in the Middle East

-By the numbers: The U.S. has nearly 800 military bases around the world, and U.S. Central Command says there are between 60,000 and 70,000 U.S. troops in the Middle East.
+By the numbers: The U.S. has nearly 800 military bases around the world, and U.S. Central Command says between 60,000 and 70,000 U.S. troops are in the Middle East.

-- Iraq: About 5,200 U.S. troops are in Iraq as of January, per a spokesperson from the Department of Defense.
+- Iraq: About 5,200 U.S. troops were in Iraq as of January, per the Defense Department.
 Secretary of State Mike Pompeo said American troops are presently deployed in Iraq to help combat ISIS.

 - Jordan: Approximately 2,795 U.S. troops support operations to defeat ISIS and promote regional stability.

-- Qatar: There are as many as 13,000 American troops in Qatar, with future plans to expand the base.
+- Qatar: As many as 13,000 American troops are in Qatar, with plans to expand bases.
 The Gulf nation supports U.S. efforts to combat regional terrorism.

 - Turkey: The number of American troops in Turkey isn't clear, but the country's strategic location makes it valuable for transporting arms and people.

-- United Arab Emirates: Al Dhafra Air Base, Port of Jebel Ali and Fujairah Naval Base
+- The troops are stationed at Al Dhafra Air Base, Port of Jebel Ali and Fujairah Naval Base.

 Yes, but: There are other U.S. bases in the region, but the locations aren't disclosed for security purposes.

 - White House will send 1,500 troops to Middle East amid Iran tensions

 - NYT: Pentagon presented plan to deploy 120,000 troops in case of Iran escalation